codsen/codsen/packages/color-shorthand-hex-to-six-digit/README.md

 ## Usage in Gulp environment

-You don't need a Gulp plugin, you can simply use this library whenever you get in control of the final stream, or especially, SCSS variables.
+You don't need a Gulp plugin; you can simply use this library whenever you get in control of the final stream, or especially, SCSS variables.

 For example, tap the `color-shorthand-hex-to-six-digit` right after importing the SCSS variables.
 I hope you are not misbehaving and all your colour variables are in one place only, as variables.